-The Corporate Governance and Nominating Committee is composed entirely of independent directors.
-Because all committee members are independent of management, the committee is able to objectively pursue its mandate of identifying new directors.
+The Corporate Governance and Nominating Committee is composed of three independent directors and one non-independent director.
+The non-independent director excuses himself from any discussion or decision regarding the nomination process.
+Because only independent directors participate in the nomination process, the committee is able to objectively pursue its mandate of identifying new directors.
 In addition, Khan's Board is required to agree on any candidate put forward by the Corporate Governance and Nominating Committee before an approach is made to that person.